 This is our pick of what's game changing for new ski and snowboard gear for Winter 2019.
 You'll need batteries, bluetooth, iPhone and a screwdriver.

 When it comes to Game Changers for Winter 2019 all the significant advances seem to be technical rather than aesthetic.
 A big thank you, then, to the major brands' ski and snowboard wear design teams - because of your complete lack of innovation and imagination we don't need to buy anything new this winter.
 Last year's jacket and pants work absolutely fine style and performance wise.
 So well done, we're saving the planet from our waste skiwear.
 There's also little that's game changing as far as skis are concerned with most of the ski and snowboard manufacturers honing their lines rather than revolutionising them, this winter.
-So for this season our Game Changers are all techno accessories - gimmicks, gizmos and gadgets (you choose which) - as in bindings, goggles, boots, helmet, gloves and safety gear plus the illuminating concept of infrared producing thermals...
+So for this season our Game Changers are all techno accessories - gimmicks, gizmos and gadgets (you choose which) - as in bindings (downhill and touring), goggles, boots, helmet, gloves and safety gear plus the illuminating concept of infrared producing thermals...

 1) SCOTT ALPRIDE E1 CARTRIDGE-FREE AIRBAG

 Got your cartridges - and spares?
 Should you test the system and then have them refilled?
 Will the airline freak when you want to travel with your airbag?

 Chill.
 With the new ALPRIDE E1 airbag from SCOTT none of the above apply.
 It's a revolutionary fully electronical avalanche airbag system pushing, leading the next generation of avy bags.
 Its supercapacitor technology results in one of the lightest electronical airbag systems on the market to date (see above and main image).
 Price £800.